 The massive global demand for novel therapeutics will give, as it has happened so many times in the past, incentive to makers to improve the manufacturing process, which, as history has shown, quickly puts the latest and greatest into the hands of the many.
 To hasten this process we intend to construct a manufacturing facility to significantly reduce the cost of our gene therapies.
 We have invested in mass production technologies such as bioreactors in order to produce more vectors and reduce the final price for the consumer.
 We will continue to seek more efficient methods in our constant search to bring access to everyone.

 There are a myriad of benefits to longevity research.
 We believe life extension will be a tremendous boon to the human race.
 This award winning video, produced by Adam Alonzi for a contest sponsored by the International Longevity Alliance, makes a compelling case for increasing lifespans and health spans.
 It is our goal to eventually have insurers and governments work with us after seeing the obvious financial benefits of our approach.
 We hope our therapies will one day be covered by insurance companies or incorporated into traditional healthcare systems.
 We believe improved longevity and health will be of significant interest to world governments and are confident they will work with us once safety and efficacy is proven.

 Ethical questions have been raised regarding gene therapy in particular.
 Somewhat unfairly.
 Any treatment or procedure intended to prevent or delay death could be condemned for the same reasons.
 Yet most of us would never dream of opposing kidney transplants, blood transfusions, or appendectomies.

 Although they differ in their details, almost all systems of morality recognize the need to reduce harm and to alleviate pain whenever the option exists.
-They also recognize the essential goodness of promoting happiness, productivity, life, and liberty.
+They also recognise the essential goodness of promoting happiness, productivity, life, and liberty.